Associate Director for Research

 1656 Linden Dr

 Tony Goldberg, DVM, Ph.D., is a professor of epidemiology with training in the biological, medical and social sciences.

 His research and teaching focus on the ecology, epidemiology and evolution of infectious disease, combining field and laboratory studies to understand how pathogens in dynamic ecosystems are transmitted among hosts, across complex landscapes and over time.
 This involves numerous projects around the world that use evolutionary and epidemiological tools to track the movement of pathogens, from viruses to bacteria to protozoa and fungi.
 The overall goal of is to discover generalized mechanisms that govern pathogen transmission, evolution and emergence, and to improve the health and wellbeing of animals and humans while helping to conserve the rapidly changing ecosystems that we share.

-Goldberg heads the Kibale EcoHealth Project that for 15 years has has investigated the non-human primates, people, and domestic animals of Kibale National Park, Uganda, as a case study of how people and animals around the world are interacting in new ways as environments change around them.
+Goldberg heads the Kibale EcoHealth Project that, for 15 years, has investigated the non-human primates, people and domestic animals of Kibale National Park, Uganda, as a case study of how people and animals around the world are interacting in new ways as environments change around them.
 Kibale is a protected tropical forest known for its exceptional diversity of primates.
-We focus on “interface” habitats in and near the national park, where human-wildlife conflict and contact occur in a region that is a “hot spot” for disease emergence.
-We study how environmental changes alter patterns of cross-species disease transmission and how these alterations impact human and animal health.
-We train international students and work with governmental organizations and NGOs to translate our scientific results into effective‚ targeted policy.
+The project focuses on “interface” habitats in and near the national park, where human-wildlife conflict and contact occur in a region that is a “hot spot” for disease emergence.
+Goldberg studies how environmental changes alter patterns of cross-species disease transmission and how these alterations impact human and animal health.
+He trains international students and works with governmental organizations and NGOs to translate scientific results into effective‚ targeted policy.